 "Sending School Backpacks Across the Sea” is an international contribution activity in which school backpacks used in elementary schools in Japan are sent to children in Afghanistan and other areas, who are deprived of education opportunities by war.
 The backpacks are donated every year together filled with stationery and letters.
 Up to now, these backpacks have been sent to Afghanistan, Mongolia, Nepal and Cambodia.

-On the 15th anniversary of the campaign that was launched in 2004, 8,076 school backpacks were donated in fiscal 2018 from various parts of Japan.
-In cooperation with JOICFP, a public interest incorporated foundation, the school backpacks were sorted and packed by volunteer groups and the employees of Kuraray Group.
+On the 16th anniversary of the campaign that was launched in 2004, 7,938 school backpacks were donated in fiscal 2019 from various parts of Japan.
+The school backpacks were packed by volunteer groups and the employees of Kuraray Group.
 From October to December the school backpacks were sent with school supplies to 46 elementary schools in Nangarhar Province, Afghanistan.
 Many volunteers cooperated in shipping them via oceans.
-So far, a total of 120,055 school backpacks have been sent as presents.
+So far, a total of 127,993 school backpacks have been sent as presents.
 Kuraray wishes to expand this contribution activity to other countries in the future.

 |FY||Number of backpacks||FY||Number of backpacks|